+Social media management is a legit work-from-home job.
 Because social media keeps changing – algorithms, policies, new platforms, etc. – you’ll have to keep growing your knowledge base.
 Stagnation is going to be the biggest downfall for a social media manager.

 Fortunately, there is a lot you can learn on your own.
 You can build your knowledge using your own accounts, through courses, and by good old fashioned research.